gregistech/eKreta-thegergo02/README.md

   * Display details about your grades.
 ![screenshot_gra.png](screenshot_gra.png)
 ## Coming Features
-* When changing settings, you don't need to reload the desklet.
 * Better UI
 * Tabs
   * Display everything it can fetch from the KRETA servers.